 Whether you are training for your fitness at a regular gym or going to a proper boxing gym for gaining professional expertise, boxing gloves play a vital role in this dangerous sport.
 Besides boxing games, Boxing gloves are also used in a variety of martial arts and other combat sports.

 Companies are now manufacturing a vast range of gloves to cater to different sports and personal needs.

 The question that now arises is that among all these hundreds of gloves, which glove is best for you.

 The answer is simple!

 The best glove for you is the one that suits your training type, promises to stay longer, provides a snug fit, and you feel comfortable and well protected while throwing punches.
-There are few gloves that work for all types of training while few are specifically used for heavy bags or sparring.
+There are a few gloves that work for all types of training while few are specifically used for heavy bags or sparring.
 Below, we have listed the best boxing gloves for training that will help you choose the right glove for the desired training type.

 |Century Strive Washable||⭐⭐⭐⭐⭐|